 Everyone on an order gets a confirmation email.
-What's included in the email depends on how you configure the Tickets, what settings you choose, whether the ticket was invoiced, and whether the person is the purchaser.
+What's included in these emails depends on how you customize them, how you configure Tickets, what settings you choose, whether the ticket was invoiced, and whether the person is the purchaser.

-If you choose to include a custom message in the confirmation email, that message appears above the date and location.
-At the bottom of the email, the purchaser can click the Download Ticket and Download Receipt buttons.
+If you include a custom message in the confirmation email, that message appears above the CTA buttons.
+At the bottom of the email, the purchaser can click the 'Download Ticket', 'Open Web App', and 'Download Receipt' buttons.

 Non-purchasers never receive a confirmation email for invoice registrations until you mark the order as paid.
-Remember that you can turn off the Download Ticket button when creating or editing a Ticket.
+Remember that you can turn off the 'Download Ticket' button when creating or editing a ticket.

-When a purchaser clicks the Download Ticket button in their confirmation email, a PDF opens in a new browser tab.
-The example below includes the Event Description, and there was a discount applied to the Ticket as you can see in the highlighted portion.
+When someone clicks the 'Download Ticket' button in their confirmation email, a PDF opens in a new browser tab.
+The following image includes the QR code, event location, and event date, and an applied discount.

-When a purchaser clicks the Download Receipt button in their confirmation email, a PDF opens in a new browser tab.
-The contents of a ticket can't be customized.
-Here's an example of what a receipt for multiple tickets might look like:
+When a purchaser clicks the 'Download Receipt' button in their confirmation email, a PDF opens in a new browser tab.
+You can't customize the contents of a receipt.
+Here's a screenshot of a receipt for multiple tickets:

-When a purchaser clicks the Download Invoice button in their confirmation email, a PDF opens in a new browser tab.
-This is the preview you can see from the Payments settings page:
+When a purchaser clicks the 'Download Invoice' button in their confirmation email, a PDF opens in a new browser tab.
+It includes an invoice number, purchase date, payment method, and order details.

 Questions?
 Chat Us or Email email@example.com